giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/1-Project-Objective.md

 The immediate objective is **not** to replace or reinterpret the original theory, but to make it operational within a practical computational workflow.
 In particular, the project focuses on:

-- implementing a solver consistent with the **Balduzzi beam formulation** for planar non-prismatic members;
+- implementing a numerical solver consistent with the **Balduzzi beam formulation** for planar non-prismatic members;
 - defining a clear separation between:
   - the **model input data** required by the formulation, and
   - the **numerical solver** that uses those data;
-- adopting a fully **numerical perspective**, avoiding any requirement for closed-form geometric or constitutive expressions;
+- adopting a fully **numerical perspective**, without requiring closed-form geometric or constitutive expressions;
 - preparing the ground for integration with **continuous geometric-sectional descriptions**, so that realistic non-prismatic members can be analyzed without reducing the problem to a few manually segmented idealized parts.

 A second, more advanced objective is to explore the **generalization of the Balduzzi framework to non-rectangular and more general cross-sections**.
 This is recognized from the outset as a substantially harder step, likely deserving independent treatment.
 It is therefore considered a future development, separate from the first implementation of the original model.